-What Is Minimum Essential Coverage (MEC)?
+What Is Minimum Essential Coverage (MEC) in Health Insurance?

 <lingo>Minimum essential coverage refers to the level of coverage you need to meet the criteria for the Affordable Care Act (AKA Obamacare).
 Qualifying plans include job-based coverage, all marketplace plans, and most plans through Medicare or Medicaid.
 MEC used to be a way for people to judge whether they would be financially penalized under Obamacare.
 Those who didn't comply were charged $695 per adult and $347.50 per child.
 Those with higher incomes were charged up to 2.5% of all household income.
 However, as of 2019, there is no penalty for failing to meet the MEC under current regulations.</lingo>